 Kalakaua was a flamboyant and an affable socialite who loved grandeur, luxury, music, and dance.
 He was fluent in English as well as Hawaiian, and he was also a talented musician.
 Inspired by his travels and influenced by his royal counterparts, he went ahead to build a new palace to replace the original termite-ridden palace.

 The construction of the building began in late 1879 under the orders of King Kalakaua.
 He took an active interest in the construction of the new palace by implementing his idea that modern elements be installed.
 At a cost of $350,000, the palace was completed in 1882.
 It was the first electrified building in Honolulu, even before the White House in Washington D.C.
-The palace also featured a direct phone line to King Kalakaua's boathouse where he
+The palace also featured a direct phone line to King Kalakaua's boathouse where he kept his royal yacht.
+Four months after the completion, King Kalakaua and his Queen Kapiolani moved into their new palace.
+Besides holding many lavish galas, the palace was the focal point of the political and social life of the Kingdom of Hawaii.

 When Kalakaua died in 1891, his sister and successor, Liliuokalani took over as queen until the overthrow of the monarchy in 1893.
 During her reign, she set out to work on establishing a new constitution that would strengthen native Hawaiian claims and weaken foreign commercial interests.
 American interests were considering annexation to Hawaii to establish an economic competitive position for sugar.
 A group led by Sanford B. Dole sought to overthrow the monarchy.
 Despite her resistance, the Queen was deposed in 1894 and the Republic of Hawaii was proclaimed.
 In 1895, Queen Liliuokalani was put under trial and found guilty of concealing knowledge of a rebel support in her favor.
 She was placed under house arrest and imprisoned for eight months in Iolani Palace.
 In 1898, Hawaii was officially annexed to the United States as a territory.